-4.14 Impairment of non-financial assets
+4.13 Impairment of non-financial assets

-The carrying amounts of the Group's assets are reviewed at each balance sheet date to determine whether there is any indication of impairment of any asset or a group of assets.
+The carrying amounts of the Bank's assets are reviewed at each balance sheet date to determine whether there is any indication of impairment of any asset or a group of assets.
 If such indication exists, the recoverable amount of such assets is estimated.
 The recoverable amount is higher of an asset's fair value less cost to sell and value in use.
 In assessing the value in use, future cash flows are estimated which are discounted to present value using a discount rate that reflects the current market assessments of the time value of money and the risk specific to the asset.
 In determining fair value less cost to sell, an appropriate valuation model is used.
-An impairment loss is recognised in the consolidated profit and loss account whenever the carrying amount of an asset or a group of assets exceeds its recoverable amount.
+An impairment loss is recognised in the profit and loss account whenever the carrying amount of an asset or a group of assets exceeds its recoverable amount.
 Impairment loss on revalued assets is adjusted against the related revaluation surplus to the extent that the impairment loss does not exceed the surplus on revaluation of that asset.

-4.15 Compensated absences
+4.14 Compensated absences

-The Group makes annual provision in respect of liability for employees' compensated absences based on actuarial estimates.
+The Bank makes annual provision in respect of liability for employees' compensated absences based on actuarial estimates.
 The liability is estimated using the Projected Unit Credit Method.

-4.16 Staff retirement benefits
+4.15 Staff retirement benefits

-4.16.1 The Bank operates:
+The Bank operates:

 - a) an unfunded contributory provident fund (old scheme) for those employees who joined the Bank prior to 1975 and opted to remain under the old scheme.
 The Bank provided an option to employees covered under old scheme to join the funded Employer Contributory Provident Fund Scheme - ECPF (new scheme) effective from June 1, 2007.
 Under this scheme, contribution is made both by the Bank and employee at the rate of 6% of the monetized salary.
 Moreover, employees joining the Bank service after June 1, 2007 are covered under the new scheme. - b) an unfunded General Provident Fund (GPF) scheme for all those employees who joined the Bank after 1975 and those employees who had joined prior to 1975 but opted for this scheme.
-Under this scheme contribution is made by the employee only at the rate of 5% of the monetized salary. - c) an unfunded gratuity scheme (old scheme) for all employees other than those who opted for the new general provident fund scheme, or joined the Bank after 1975 and are entitled only to pension scheme benefits. - d) a funded Employees Gratuity Fund (EGF) was introduced by the Bank effective from June 1, 2007 for all its employees other than those who opted for pension scheme or unfunded gratuity scheme (old scheme). - e) an unfunded pension scheme for those employees who joined the Bank after 1975 and before the introduction of EGF which is effective from June 1, 2007.
+Under this scheme contribution is made by the employee only at the rate of 5% of the monetized salary. - c) following are other staff retirement benefit schemes: - an unfunded gratuity scheme (old scheme) for all employees other than those who opted for the new general provident fund scheme, or joined the Bank after 1975 and are entitled only to pension scheme benefits; - a funded Employees Gratuity Fund (EGF) was introduced by the Bank effective from June 1, 2007 for all its employees other than those who opted for pension scheme or unfunded gratuity scheme (old scheme); - an unfunded pension scheme for those employees who joined the Bank after 1975 and before the introduction of EGF which is effective from June 1, 2007; - an unfunded benevolent fund scheme; - an unfunded post retirement medical benefit scheme; and - six months post retirement benefit facility.